timelet/timelet/README.md

 - Make sure you have [Docker](https://docs.docker.com/get-docker/) up and running
 - Get [Visual Studio Code](https://code.visualstudio.com/) with [Remote Containers](https://code.visualstudio.com/docs/remote/containers) ready
 - Open the project in the Remote Container and run `yarn start`
+- A build can be created with `yarn build`.
+For testing purposes a local server can be started in the `build` directory with `python3 -m http.server`, if Python 3 is installed.

 ### Internationalization